 However, you will now begin making payments towards your bankruptcy.
 The amount you pay towards your bankruptcy will depend on your income.
 Meaning that if your income were to increase, your payment will also increase.

-Some of your assets will be seized by the LIT as it is their duty to get the best possible return for the creditors.
+Some of your assets could be seized by the LIT as it is their duty to get the best possible return for the creditors.
 Which assets are seized will depend on your personal situation.
 Depending on the amount of your debts, you may be able to keep certain assets such as your house, your car, your RRSP’s or other investments, and so on.
-It all depends on the severity of your debt and how much you owe in comparison to what you have.
+It all depends on the severity of your debt and how much you owe in comparison to what you own.
 When you file for bankruptcy, a LIT can explain to you what your options are and what you may (or may not) keep.

 If you are married, you don’t need to declare bankruptcy together.
 However, when you are declaring your assets, you will need to show the LIT any and all joint accounts and shared assets you have with your spouse.